Piyras23/DS5010F19/README.md

 ## Course Policy
 - We will not take attendance in class.
 You can skip any sessions that you think you already are well familiar with the topics that are going to be covered.
 - You can search the internet as much as you want, even during contests and exams!
 This is what you will do in the real world, and it is my responsibility to not give you something which is easily accessible online!
 - You can collaborate with any of your house members.
-But you **CANNOT** submit a same code for FEs and PAs (but you can do that for HCs)!
+But you **CANNOT** submit the same code for FEs and PAs (but you can do that for HCs)!
 In other words, you can talk about ideas, but each student should do the implementations by themselves.
 - The deadlines are strict.
 No late submissions will be accepted.
 - Participating in House Competitions is not mandatory.